 Court Process Involved in Divorce in Kenya

 The process of divorce can be tedious and stressful.
 It can also take a long period of time depending on the situation and the reason for the divorce.
 Generally, the court process normally takes a minimum of three years.
 Once your lawyer presents a court case, the involved parties will normally be given a maximum of six months period to determine whether or not they want the divorce.
-During this process, both parties are advised to go to seek counselling or traditional leaders in their communities, who will try to reconcile them.
+During this process, both parties are advised to seek counseling or traditional leaders in their communities, who will try to reconcile them.
 In most cases, the separating couples always come back and still insist on the divorce.

 After six months of grace, the separating couples will be obligated to appear in court for a full hearing.
 This is the period where stern issues concerning property division and child maintenance will arise.
 This process can also take a long period of time as the separating spouses must agree on the terms before the process can continue.
 The court will hear the couples and make a ruling.